-You’ve got a salary most people would kill for and great benefits, too.
+You’ve got a great salary most people would kill for and great benefits, too.
 You like your colleagues and even the company culture.
 But you’re not satisfied with what you do every day; you’re not interested, and you’re not invested.
 You dream constantly of leaving your high-level job to find something more fulfilling.

 So what’s keeping you?
 Those golden handcuffs.